 - Harmonic Analysis – During the steady-state load test, you can monitor the UPS for harmonic content at various loads.
 Total harmonic distortion measures the deviation from a perfect sinusoidal wave.
 A load with high distortion requires more energy than one with low distortion.
 Because this wasted energy dissipates as heat, you must correct inefficiencies before they damage equipment.
 Also, harmonic distortion may occur at the lowest loads.
 However, this distortion typically does not cause concern since manufacturers design UPS systems to operate most efficiently at full loads.
 An experienced load bank provider can accurately interpret UPS testing and commissioning results.

 - Filter Integrity – Filters use resistors, inductors, and capacitors to remove unwanted waveform components.
 Thermal scans can identify inductor failure.
 Capacitors usually fail during stress and are harder to detect.
 During a load test, you can check phase current and evaluate filter integrity.
-Testing allows you to uncover degraded or failed capacitors more easily.
+Testing and commissioning allows you to uncover degraded or failed capacitors more easily.

 - Transient Response Load Test – This test evaluates the UPS system’s response to rapid load swings.
 Using a load bank, you can simulate large load fluctuations.
 A properly functioning UPS will accommodate these swings without distorting output, voltage, or frequency.